75 Engaging Speech Topics for College Students in 2026

 Stand out in your next presentation with topics that are timely, thought-provoking, and audience-friendly.

 Choosing the right speech topic can be the difference between a presentation that captivates the room and one that puts people to sleep.
+Whether you are looking for persuasive speech topics to argue a bold position, informative speech topics for college that teach your audience something new, or public speaking topics that let you showcase your personality, this comprehensive list has you covered.
 The best speech topics are ones you genuinely care about, are relevant to your audience, and offer enough depth for meaningful exploration.
-Whether you are preparing a persuasive speech, an informative presentation, or an impromptu talk, this list of 60 topics covers a wide range of subjects that resonate with college audiences in 2026.
+This list of 75+ topics covers technology, health, social issues, personal development, and more -- all designed to resonate with college audiences in 2026 and help you deliver a speech your classmates will actually remember.

 Persuasive Speech Topics